Phoenix-Finance/Phoenix-Documentation/content/governance/index.md

 3. Votes on Ethereum and Wanchain snapshot will be counted and added together.
 4. After meeting conditions of rule 1, a simple majority is required for a winning vote.
 5. Proposals must be posted on both the Wanchain and Ethereum Snapshots, and the start and ending times must be the same plus or minus 12 hours.
-6. The voting period must be 7 full days, plus or minus 12 hours.
+6. The voting period must be at least 5 full days, and recommended to be no longer than 7 days.
 7. Proposals must be in English.
 Any other translation is welcome.